Delayed Grant Process

 50% Cost-Share Assistance

 Under this program, applicants chosen for funding will be reimbursed up to 50 percent of the well sealing costs with a maximum of $2,000.
 This is open to all areas within the county.

 100% Cost-Share Assistance

-The county has recently received a Clean Water Fund dollars from the Minnesota Board of Water and Soil Resources, as well as 3M Settlement funds through the Minnesota Pollution Control Agency, for well sealing.
+The county has Clean Water Fund dollars from the Minnesota Board of Water and Soil Resources, as well as 3M Settlement funds through the Minnesota Pollution Control Agency, for well sealing.
 These grants will allow for up to 100% cost share assistance, in targeted areas of the county.
 This includes areas within a Drinking Water Supply Management Area (DWSMA) or in areas of contamination, such as PFAS contaminated areas.
 Check the map linked below to find out if your well may be eligible - staff will confirm this through the application process, as areas of contamination are updated.